Alison Munro: Life and work

 Munro was born in Liskeard, Cornwall, and brought up in South Africa by her father, John Donald, a doctor, and her mother, a concert pianist.
 The family moved to South Africa for her father's health, but he died 7 October 1927, shortly after his wife, Helen Barrow Donald (nee Wilson) who died 7 December 1926.

 The four surviving children were left money and trustees to look after them.
-The children used the money to pay for their education and to manage their trustees.
 Munro's brother was physician Ian Donald, a pioneer of medical and obstetric ultrasound.
 In England, she went to St Hilda's College, Oxford, initially to study mathematics, but she switched subjects and graduated with a first degree in Philosophy, Politics and Economics.

 In 1939, she married a pilot in the Royal Air Force, Ian Munro, but he was killed in 1943 while serving in 266 Squadron and she was left a widow with a child.
 She went on to work in the Air Ministry, first working for Robert Watson-Watt, who helped develop radar.
 She rose through the ranks until she was an under-secretary.